5 non-technical SEO tips to boost a website’s ranking

-Recently businesses in the UK have adopted the “DIY approach” to website design.
+Recently businesses in the UK have adopted the “DIY approach” to website design and SEO.
 Afterall with the rise of builders like WIX and Squarespace, it’s now easier than ever to make your own site.

 You might be thinking “now he’s going to try and upsell or say it’s wrong”, but nope, I’m not.
 Website builders are an excellent way for small businesses to get up and running quickly, on a budget.
 As a web agency, we believe that our role is as much advisory as it is designing or developing.

 With this rise of DIY website’s, there’s an equally growing trend of DIY SEO.
 We’ve had quite a few people contacting us saying “we’ve looked into SEO ourselves using tool x, and am wondering if you can point us in the right direction”; so here we go, 5 simple SEO tips to help you rank better.

 #1.
 Don’t change common terms to be unique

 This is a big that one comes up more than you’d think; you look at yours and your competitor’s sites and think “they’re using the same word to describe a service, we’ll change it”.

 Yeah, DON’T DO THAT!
 You want to use the terms people already know and are actively searching for.

 Think about it, if someone is looking for a web design position in Bournemouth, they will probably Google “Web Design Jobs in Bournemouth” and if a recruitment agency has changed the terminology on their website from “Jobs” to “Appointments”, they lose a critical keyword and hurt their own SEO.